Region's leading farmers announced at award dinners

 Central Plateau Share Farmer Merit Awards

-· DairyNZ – People and Culture Award: Buddhiya Alankarage & Chamila Mudalige
+- DairyNZ – People and Culture Award: Buddhiya Alankarage and Chamila Mudalige

-· Honda Farm Safety, Health and Biosecurity Award: Kevin & Nicole Oppert
+- Honda Farm Safety, Health and Biosecurity Award: Kevin and Nicole Oppert

-· LIC – Animal Wellbeing, Recording and Productivity: Award Kevin & Nicole Oppert
+- LIC – Animal Wellbeing, Recording and Productivity Award: Award Kevin and Nicole Oppert

 Dairy Manager Merit Awards:

-· NZ Farmers Livestock Ltd Pasture & Feed Management: Award Liam Sangster
+- NZ Farmers Livestock Ltd Pasture and Feed Management Award: Liam Sangster

-· Perrin Ag Consultants Ltd Personal Planning & Financial Management Award: Mohammed Arifin
+- Perrin Ag Consultants Ltd Personal Planning and Financial Management Award: Mohammed Arifin

 Dairy Trainee Merit Awards: